demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ==> "Deploy"
 ```

-Now we have two different Target execution hiearchy.
+Now we have two different Target execution hierarchy.
 Refer [this detailed documentation](https://fake.build/legacy-core-targets.html) to know how the order hierarchy works in FAKE.

 ## Invoking Build Script

-We have a build script that automates all the required activities to do the deployment.
-But, who is going to run the this script in the first place?
+We have a build script that automates all the necessary activities to do the deployment.
+But, who is going to run this script in the first place?

-That's where [.deployment file](https://github.com/projectkudu/kudu/wiki/Customizing-deployments#deployment-file) comes into picture.
+That's where [.deployment file](https://github.com/projectkudu/kudu/wiki/Customizing-deployments#deployment-file) comes into the picture.

-Usign this file, we can specify what command to run to deploy the application in Azure App Service.
+Using this file, we can specify what command to run to deploy the application in Azure App Service.

 Let's create this file in the application's root directory and update it to invoke the build script.